Louis Bradshaw

 News

-- [Jan 2025] My paper Aria-MIDI: A Dataset of Piano MIDI Files was accepted at ICLR 2025.
-Looking forward to meeting everyone in Singapore!
+- [Jan 2025] Our paper Aria-MIDI: A Dataset of Piano MIDI Files was accepted to ICLR 2025.

 - [Jan 2024] Thanks to StabilityAI and EleutherAI, who have provided us with significant compute sponsorship (10k A100 hours) for the Aria project.